Professor Cathy Shrank

 My research focuses on sixteenth- and early seventeenth-century literature.
 My interest in this area dates back to my undergraduate degree at the University of Cambridge.
 I stayed on at Cambridge to do an MPhil in Renaissance Literature, during which I found a particular enthusiasm for Tudor writing, which I developed during my PhD on sixteenth-century humanism and national identity.

 My publications are mainly on sixteenth and early seventeenth-century literature, and in 2004 I published Writing the Nation in Reformation England, 1530-1580 (Oxford University Press).
 This book offers a re-evaluation of a neglected, but important, period of English writing, in which English national identity was hotly contested.
 The Oxford Handbook of Tudor Literature, 1485-1603, co-edited with Mike Pincombe, was published in 2009 by Oxford University Press (paperback 2011).
 This is the first major collection of essays to look at the literature of the entire Tudor period, from the accession of Henry VII to the death of Elizabeth I, and its 45 chapters pay especial attention to the decades before 1580; it was awarded the Sixteenth Century Society's Ronald H. Bainton Prize in 2010.
-I have also published on Shakespeare, including editing Coriolanus for the third edition of the Norton Shakespeare (forthcoming), and have edited Philip Massinger´s City Madam, which transports the Angelo plot of Measure for Measure to a London merchant’s family (Globe Quartos, 2005; republished 2010 to accompany the production of the play by the Royal Shakespeare Company).
+I have also published on Shakespeare, including editing Coriolanus for the third edition of the Norton Shakespeare (2015), and have edited Philip Massinger´s City Madam, which transports the Angelo plot of Measure for Measure to a London merchant’s family (Globe Quartos, 2005; republished 2010 to accompany the production of the play by the Royal Shakespeare Company).

 I am the convenor of the Tudor Symposium, an international network for scholars studying the literature, history and culture of the ‘long sixteenth century’ If you would like to become part of the Tudor Symposium, please contact me, using the email address above.